-Helsinki, a pocket-sized green maritime metropolis, will be the Design Capital for 2012; a year-long event showcasing the global influence of Finnish design and innovation.
-In Finland, nature reigns supreme and it is no surprise that Helsinki was the site of the first LEED certified building in the Nordics.
-Finland, along with all its Nordic neighbors, has a focused interest in green build and energy efficient and intelligent building products, services and technologies.
+Helsinki, a pocket-sized green maritime metropolis, is a mere 3.5 hours from St. Petersburg via high speed train.
+In Finland, nature reigns supreme and it is no surprise that Helsinki was the site of the first LEED-certified building in the Nordics.
+Finland, along with all its Nordic neighbors, have a focused interest in high-performance buildings that are energy and resource efficient driven by intelligent building products, services and technologies.

 Contrary to popular misconception, Finland is not a part of Scandinavia.
-It does share with Russia a 900-mile long border, the longest contiguous land border in the EU.
-Interestingly, nearly 40 percent of the EU’s overland transshipments into Russia go through Finland underscoring Finland’s role as a regional business hub complemented by its logistical capabilities.
+It shares with Russia a 900-mile long border, the longest contiguous land border in the EU.
+Slightly less than 40 percent of the EU’s overland transshipments into Russia go through Finland underscoring Finland’s role as a regional business hub complemented by its logistical capabilities.
 Russia is Finland’s largest trading partner and a variety of Finnish companies are successful in Russia, a challenging marketplace.
-We believe that there are opportunities for certain U.S. exporters to exploit this existing business by providing U.S. goods via the Finnish corridor.
-Finland is striving to capitalize upon its unique position as the center of a rapidly developing marketplace formed by northwestern Russia, the Scandinavian countries, and the Baltic States, with more than 80 million prospective consumers.
+We believe that there are opportunities for certain U.S. companies to exploit this existing business by providing U.S. goods via the Finnish corridor.
+Finland is capitalizing upon its unique position as the center of a rapidly developing marketplace formed by northwestern Russia, the Scandinavian countries, and the Baltic States, creating a marketplace with more than 80 million prospective consumers.

 Finland is the only Nordic country to replace its national currency, the Finnish mark, with the euro.
 Finland has a largely homogeneous population.
-There are about 5,000 Americans resident in Finland and some 50,000 visit the country each year.
-Per capita income was about $44,725 in 2009.
+There are about 6,500 American residents in Finland.